sevagas/macro_pack/README.md

      --unicode-rtlo=SPOOF_EXTENSION Inject the unicode U+202E char (Right-To-Left Override) to spoof the file extension when view in explorers.
         Ex.
 To generate an hta file with spoofed jpg extension use options: -G something.hta --unicode-rtlo=jpg In this case, windows or linux explorers will show the file named as: somethingath.jpg

+    -l, --listen=ROOT_PATH \t Open an HTTP server from ROOT_PATH listening on default port 80.

+    -w, --webdav-listen=ROOT_PATH \tOpen a WebDAV server on default port 80, giving access to ROOT_PATH.

+    --port=PORT \tSpecify the listening port for HTTP and WebDAV servers.

     -h, --help   Displays help and exit